yd124/AMP-timing/RV217-Analysis/data-cleaning/RV217-DataClean.md

   - `days` was recalculated to be from the time of the first positive viral load.
     - Original days variable is now called `days_dx` for days from diagnosis (APTIMA  detection).
   - Used Dan's variable name conventions so our datasets have similar headers
-  - No long removing missing IDs, updated processing to handle this better
+  - Rows in the raw data with missing IDs are processed to be included
   - Added a variable for arv. arv day is relative to first positive viral load.

 **Some issues:**